 The committee is comprised of one representative from each of the following areas: faculty, financial aid, registrar, student account services, and student affairs.

-Roslynn Pogue - Chair Career Connections - ULM Library, Room 302 E-mail: pogue@ulm.edu Phone: (318) 342-5327
+Roslynn Pogue - Chair Career Connections - ULM Library, Room 302 E-mail: pogue@ulm.edu

-Terri L. Canal - Clerk Student Account Services, Administration Building E-mail: canal@ulm.edu Phone: (318) 342-5124
+E-mail: pogue@ulm.edu Phone: (318) 342-5327

-Students will be informed of the decision on the appeal by an email sent to the address indicated on the appeal.
+Students will be informed of the decision on the appeal by an e-mail sent to the address indicated on the appeal.